-Name, Province and Country of Residence, and Position Director/Officer Since Principal Occupation for the Past Five Years Elizabeth McGregor Director British Columbia, Canada June 2019 Executive Vice President and Chief Financial Officer of Tahoe Resources Inc. (mining company) from August 9, 2016 until the acquisition by Pan American Silver Corp. on February 22, 2019; prior to her role as Chief Financial Officer, she served as Tahoe Resources Inc.'s VP Treasurer; Goldcorp (mining company) from 2007 to 2013, where she held various financial roles including Director of Project Finance and Cost Control; Administration Manager at the Peñasquito mine; and Director of Risk.
-She has served as a director of Kinross Gold Corporation (mining company) since November 6, 2019.
-Eric Colby Director Colorado, USA December 2020 Vice President Operations at Magris Performance Materials Inc. since November 2021 (mining company); Vice President, Strategic Communications at Newmont from March 2020 to November 2021; prior thereto he served in the Corporate Development group at Newmont since 2013.
-Etienne Morin Chief Financial Officer British Columbia, Canada April 2018 Chief Financial Officer of the Company since April 2018; Goldcorp (mining company) from 2006 to 2018, where he held various financial and capital markets roles including Director, Investor Relations; Director, Corporate Development; Director, Business Planning and Financial Evaluations.
-Andrew Cormier Chief Operating Officer Ontario, Canada April 2020 Chief Operating Officer of the Company since April 2020; Alamos Gold Inc. from 2013 to 2020, where he was VP Development and Construction; Project Manager at AuRico Gold Inc. 2007-2013; Principal Metallurgist at SNC-Lavalin from 2004-2007; he worked for various mining companies in operations; from 1993 to 2004.
-Sylvain Guerard Senior Vice President, Exploration Ontario, Canada August 2020 Senior Vice President, Exploration of the Company since August 2020; Senior Vice President Exploration at McEwen Mining Inc. from 2017 to August 2020; Senior Vice President, Exploration at Kinross Gold Corporation ("Kinross") from 2014 to 2016 and various other roles at Kinross from 2009 to 2014 (all mining companies).
-Chafika Eddine Chief Sustainability Officer British Columbia, Canada March 2022 Chief Sustainability Officer of the Company since March 2022; Sustainability and Governance Consultant for various mining companies, including Lundin Mining and New Gold, 2015 to March 2022; Corporate Social Responsibility Manager (Director level) for Hudbay Minerals, 2012-2015; Vice-President Corporate Affairs for Bear Creek Mining, 2004-2009.
+Name, Province and Country of Director/Officer Principal Occupation for the Past Five Years Residence, and Position Since June 2023 Partner, Oberon Capital Corporation (boutique investment Tamara Brown 1, 2 bank) from 2022 to present; Director, Lithium Royalty Corp.
+Director (mining royalty company) from 2023 - Present; Director, Titan Minerals (mining company) from 2022 - present; Director, Ontario Canada Superior Gold (mining company) from 2017 to present and interim CEO from 2020 to 2021.
+Previous experience also includes positions as a non-executive director of Lundin Gold and Eastmain Resources; as well as Vice President, Investor Relations and Corporate Development (Americas) for Newcrest Mining; Vice President, Corporate Development and Investor Relations for Primero Mining; and Director of Investor Relations for IAMGOLD (all mining companies).
+June 2023 President, Corporate Development, Newmont Scott Langley Corporation (mining company) since 2022.
+Previously was the Director Managing Director, Head of North American Metals & Mining, Bank of America (finance) from 2019 to 2022 and Managing Ontario, Canada Director, National Bank (finance) from 2016 to 2019.
+April 2018 Chief Financial Officer of the Company since April 2018; Etienne Morin previously held various financial and capital markets roles at Chief Financial Officer Goldcorp (mining company) from 2006 to 2018, including Director, Investor Relations; Director, Corporate British Columbia, Canada Development; Director, Business Planning and Financial Evaluations.
+April 2020 Chief Operating Officer of the Company since April 2020; Andrew Cormier previously was VP Development and Construction at Alamos Chief Operating Officer Gold Inc. from 2013 to 2020; Project Manager at AuRico Gold Inc. 2007-2013; Principal Metallurgist at SNC-Lavalin from 2004-Ontario, Canada 2007; he worked for various mining companies in operations; from 1993 to 2004.
+August 2020 Senior Vice President, Exploration of the Company since August Sylvain Guerard 2020; Senior Vice President Exploration at McEwen Mining Inc. Senior Vice President, Exploration from 2017 to August 2020; Senior Vice President, Exploration at Kinross from 2014 to 2016 and various other roles at Kinross from Ontario, Canada 2009 to 2014 (all mining companies).
+March 2022 Chief Sustainability Officer of the Company since March 2022; Chafika Eddine Sustainability and Governance Consultant for various mining Chief Sustainability Officer companies, including Lundin Mining and New Gold, 2015 to

 - (1) Member of the Audit Committee.
 Ms. McGregor is the Chairperson of the Audit Committee. - (2) Member of the Human Resources and Compensation Committee.
-Mr. Hall is the Chairman of the Human Resources and Compensation Committee. - (3) Member of the Environmental, Sustainability, Health & Safety Committee.
+Mr. Robitaille is the Chairman of the Human Resources and Compensation Committee. - (3) Member of the Environmental, Sustainability, Health & Safety Committee.
 Mr. Haldane is the Chairman of the Environmental, Sustainability, Health & Safety Committee. - (4) Member of the Corporate Governance & Nominating Committee.
-Mr. Albino is the Chairman of the Corporate Governance & Nominating Committee.
+Mr. Stephens is the Chairman of the Corporate Governance & Nominating Committee.